-I offer expert one-time evaluations for adults, adolescents, and children that provide recommendations for your ongoing care, wherever you live.
+I offer expert one-time evaluations for adults and adolescents that provide recommendations for your ongoing care, wherever you live.

 I also offer evaluations that are followed by ongoing outpatient treatment for adults and adolescents who live in the New York City area.

 These services are provided in a friendly and relaxed setting.
 Treatment with medication and/or therapy is integrated with mindfulness techniques as well as approaches to enhancing your day-to-day functioning and sense of well-being.

 My approach is holistic, while providing encouragement and support.
 I will strive to help you function and feel as well as possible, and help free you to live a happier, more gratifying, and more fulfilling life.

 I'm committed to partnering with you to get you on a pathway to healing.

 Katharine A. Phillips, M.D., is Professor of Psychiatry and DeWitt Wallace Senior Scholar at Weill Cornell Medical College, Cornell University and Attending Psychiatrist at New York-Presbyterian Hospital, both in New York City.
 She is also Adjunct Professor of Psychiatry and Human Behavior at the Albert Medical School of Brown University.

 Dr. Phillips is internationally recognized for her expertise in body dysmorphic disorder (BDD) and related disorders, such as olfactory reference syndrome (ORS) and obsessive-compulsive disorder (OCD).
 She also has expertise in other obsessive-compulsive and related disorders, anxiety disorders, and other conditions.
 For more than 25 years, Dr. Phillips has been providing expert evaluation and treatment for people with these and other conditions.